fbgallet/roam-extension-live-ai-assistant/README.md

 ---

-### 🆕 New in v.20

-- Easily use a given range of previous Daily Notes as context
-- Each LLM response has now a title that summarizes its content (option)
-- Instant tokens estimation & pricing for the selected context
-- Checkbox to include children blocks in prompt (& option to enable it by default)
-- Claude Sonnet 4, OpenAI o3-pro and Grok 3 support (including reasoning & live search)

-### 🆕 New in v.18
+### 🆕 New in v.21

-- Generate or edit images with OpenAI gpt-image-1 model (see [instructions here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#images-generation))
-- Web search support for Anthropic models & Web search command in context menu
+- Use PDF as context for OpenAI or Anthropic models
-- Generate any Mermaid diagrams (and argument map using Mermaid)
-- Generate or update Roam table or kanban (using 'table' or 'kanban' keyword in your prompt)
+- Ask Your Graph agent (complete overhaul): versatile retrieval with multiple semantic expansion strategies and new interface to chat with filtered/selected results
+- MCP agent (for advanced users): make Roam an MCP client
+- New models direct support: gpt-5, Grok 4, DeepSeek V3.1
+- Added {children} option for inline context definition
+- - a lot of fixes

 (See complete changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))